About B5 Foundation

 B5 Foundation was started based on identified needs recognized by leadership from the United Domestic Workers of America based on years of experience working with home health care workers and underserved populations.
 UDWA identified the need for additional training to provide income opportunities for home health care workers who have low wages and often experience periods of time without a client.
 As a result of a unique partnership, B5F is able to provide college access mentoring for a cost-free education to home health care workers who are members, or family, of UDWA.
 Additionally, from time to time, home health care workers need sustaining support and the B5 Foundation works to meet these requirements.
 It is the mission of the B5 Foundation to extend these transformative services to home health care worker and other underserved populations so that they can regain hope and see the opportunity of life.

-The B5 Foundation serves adults, youth, veterans, and re-entry populations of various backgrounds who have suffered due to a lack of opportunity, which may include informal training, formal training, formal education, and economic advancement.
+The B5 Foundation serves adults, youth, veterans, human trafficking survivors and re-entry populations of various backgrounds who have suffered due to a lack of opportunity, which may include informal training, formal training, formal education, and economic advancement.
 Understanding that the playing field is not level for all segments of society or all employment sectors, The B5 Foundation strives to provide opportunities for those in need.
 The B5 Foundation provides most of the books and supplies for the culinary arts program plus the necessary administrative and related support services.
 There is no cost to participants for the theory and practice curriculum.

 In 2018, the B5 Foundation will also begin outreach to San Diego area high schools to inform guidance counselors, students, and parents about the college access mentoring program which offers access to a cost-free associates degree through a partnering institution.
 Eligible students will be trained through a partnering organization to provide home health care, placed into the UDWA matching program and have the opportunity to earn a wage while attending college.
 The B5 Foundation will also work to create employment partnerships with Molina and Kaiser for students participating in the program.